deepak16375/100DaysOfCode-Python/README.md

 ## Day 13:
 - 🐞 Focused on debugging skills, practicing with real-world code examples.
 - 🧠 Engaged in quizzes and exercises to sharpen debugging proficiency.
+## Day 14:
+- 🎮 Created a Higher-Lower game using random Instagram account data.
+- 🔄 Improved understanding of functions, loops, and conditionals.
+- 🏆 Scored points by guessing which Instagram account has more followers!

 ## Projects